menu

 Visit Maggie’s pearl farm, pioneer of pearl farming in the Tuamotu archipelago

-On the Apataki atoll, just a few dozen meters from the shore, you can see small square houses on stilts, where men and women work.
-These are the pearl farms where the famous little jewels of the Pacific are made: Tahitian black pearls.
+On the Apataki atoll, a few dozen meters from the shore, small square houses on stilts stand where men and women are busy at work.
+These are the pearl farms where the famous Tahitian black pearls, true jewels of the Pacific, are cultivated.

 Marguerite Urina, nicknamed Maggie by everyone in the village, owns the largest farm in the region, covering over 400 hectares.
 She warmly welcomed us to present her work and discuss the various environmental issues on her farm.